NeKoRoSYS/NeKoRoSYS-HyprDots/README.md

 ### Roadmap

+NeKoRoDOTS is currently being developed by one person (*cough* [Contribution](#contribution) *cough*) and is constantly under rigorous quality assurance for improvement.
+We always aim to keep a "no-break" promise for every update so that you can safely update to later versions without expecting any breakages.

 | 📋 **TODO** | **STATUS** |
 | :---: | :---: |
 | Improve base "legacy" theme | ✅ |